LWGMS At A Glance

 9:1 (core faculty)

 5:1 (all faculty including non-academic teachers)

+Every year, every student takes the following year-long courses: STEAM, math, science, humanities, Spanish, and art.
 In addition, each student performs in one theater production, completes a term of martial arts, embarks on at least one outdoor trip with her entire class, and sets personal, academic, and social goals for herself, and tracks her progress.

 Subjects are taught by experts in their fields who collaborate to create a connected and engaging curriculum.
 Most students enter high school prepared to take AP and Honors courses.

 a0roximately 13% of our total budget is awarded in financial aid each year.

-54% of our student are students of color.
+56% of our student are students of color.
 Students come from 30 different elementary schools and from 16 different zip codes throughout the Seattle metro area.

 LWGMS is located in the historic Immaculate Conception School building.
 We inhabit seven large classrooms, one multi-purpose room for lunch, events, performances, and PE classes, four administrative offices, and three conference rooms.
 In addition, we have access to an industrial kitchen and a multi-purpose hall in the Immaculate Conception church building.